SWENGG4Y2023/CPADTeam02/documentation/SoftwareRequirementSpecification.md

    -  ### **2.6 User Documentation**

-      User documentation for Fitbit includes a range of materials that are designed to help users understand how to use and get the most out of their Fitbit device and app.
+      User documentation for smart CO2nverter includes a range of materials that are designed to help users understand how to use and get the most out of their smart CO2nverter app.
 Some of them are as follows:

-      - Quick start guide: This document provides a brief overview of the Fitbit device and how to set it up for use.
+      - Quick start guide: This document provides a brief overview of the smart CO2nverter and how to set it up for use.

-      - User manual: The user manual provides more detailed instructions for using the Fitbit device and app, including how to track activity, set goals, and use advanced features.
+      - User manual: The user manual provides more detailed instructions for using the smart CO2nverter app, including how to track activity, set goals, and use advanced features.

-      - Online help center: Fitbit provides an online help center that includes articles and tutorials on how to use specific features of the app and device, as well as troubleshooting tips and frequently asked questions.
+      - Online help center: smart CO2nverter provides an online help center that includes articles and tutorials on how to use specific features of the app , as well as troubleshooting tips and frequently asked questions.

-      - In-app help: The Fitbit app also includes in-app help, which can be accessed from within the app itself to provide users with real-time guidance on how to use specific features.
+      - In-app help: The smart CO2nverter app also includes in-app help, which can be accessed from within the app itself to provide users with real-time guidance on how to use specific features.

-      - Community forums: Fitbit also maintains community forums where users can ask questions, share tips and advice, and connect with other Fitbit members.
+      - Community forums: Smart CO2nverter also maintains community forums where users can ask questions, share tips and advice, and connect with other smart CO2nverter consumers or environmentalist.

    -  ### **2.7 Assumptions and Dependencies**

        -  Performance: It may include performance requirements for the  app, such as response time, scalability, and availability.
-       -  User Base: It is assumed that the app is having enough pre-joined trainers who can deal with the newly joined fitbit members.
+       -  User Base: It is assumed that the app is having enough pre-joined trainers who can deal with the newly joined Smart C02nverter members.
        -  Pre Knowledge :It is assumed that the administrator should have good knowledge of fitness and health so that they can validate the trainer’s profile.
        -  Platform: It is assumed that the platform on which the fitness app will run, such as iOS or Android.
        -  User Interface: It is assumed that a user interface design for the fitness app, including a color scheme, logo, and overall layout.